vecherinca/libft-printf/push_swap/readme.md

 The first part of this push-swap algorithm is very very easy understand.
 At this point what we need to do is to push all our numbers from list A to list B in a certain manner by using the median.

-Step by step what must be done at this step.
+Step by step what must be done:

 - Finding the median of the **list A**.
 - Finding the maximum node of the **list A**. (at this point all our values are in list A)